(This article was originally published in 2019 but is still relevant today)

 All types of crimes increase in fast growing communities, but urbanization causes faster increase due to the emergence of different classes of people.
-In most megacities, robbery and theft remains as the most registered crime committed.
+In most megacities, robbery and theft remains to be the most registered crime committed.
 Cases of murder, homicide, rape, and vehicular crimes and accidents are also prominent.

-Poor areas in Manila also remain as the most dangerous areas in the country, being a breeding ground for drug and substance abuse and being the nest of mobs and other organized crimes.
+Poor areas in Manila also remain to be one of the most dangerous areas in the country, being a breeding ground for drug and substance abuse and being the nest of mobs and other organized crimes.

-In the province, a 26 kilometer drive would take an average of one hour to finish.
+In the province, a 26-kilometer drive would take an average of one hour to finish.
 The same distance in Manila would take half a day or more.
 Again, this isn’t a surprising feat for a place so densely populated.
-Traffic jams and long queues are the norm in the Metro, especially along EDSA (highway around Manila).
+Traffic jams and long queue are the norm in the Metro, especially along EDSA.

 Manila’s public transportation could only be described as undisciplined and unruly.
 The city has too many forms of public transportation that stops, loads, and unloads whenever they please.
 It is littered with too many jeepneys and dilapidated buses to regulate.
 Just along EDSA, there are 266 different bus companies and another 1,122 buses that travel throughout the city.
 Still, these aren’t enough to accommodate the millions living in the area.

-While Manila may have two railway systems, the light rail transit (LRT) and metro rail transit (MRT) get so crowded during rush hour that people can barely move inside the carts.
-What’s worse is that before you can even get inside, you’ll have to wait in a line that can sometimes reach up to one kilometer long.
+While Manila may have two railway systems – the light rail transit (LRT) and metro rail transit (MRT) it gets so crowded during rush hour that people could barely move inside the carts.
+What’s worse is before you could even get inside, you’ll have to wait in a line that can sometimes reach up to a kilometer long.

 On average, a commuter in Metro Manila spends 1,000 hours each year on the road.
 That is 700 more hours than an average commuter in other cities.
-In fact, the traffic in Manila is so bad that according to Japan International Cooperation Agency, this is causing a loss of at least 3 billion peso each day; a lot of money that could have been used for the betterment of the community instead.
+In fact, the traffic in Manila is so bad that according to Japan International Cooperation Agency, this is causing at least 3-billion-peso loss each day – a lot of money that could’ve been used for the betterment of the community instead.

 What we can do

-The simplest solution would be to stop the migration to megacities, but that is not so simple.
+The simplest solution would be to stop the migration to megacities, but then again it is not that simple.
 In order to stop people from migrating, living conditions in their provinces or villages need to improve.
 That means creating better job opportunities in smaller, more manageable cities and promoting their growth in order to bring more economic opportunities.